coast-framework/coast/docs/Structure.md

 That's it, that's all it takes to get a form validated and into your database.
 No classes, no objects, no controllers, no separate view files with separate syntax, no ORMs, no special framework-specific params whitelisting, just views and actions.

-Look at all of the things I'm not doing. 🚗
+Look at all of the things I'm not doing 🏎